 HIV is only transmissible in certain situations, such as through contact with blood, rectal fluids, vaginal fluids, breast milk, and semen or pre-ejaculate.

 There are several ways to reduce the risk of contracting HIV, including using condoms when having sex, taking PrEP, and never using shared needles.

-In the U.S., HIV has had a disproportionate impact on certain groups, including Black and Latinx people and cisgender and transgender males who have sex with cisgender males.
+In the United States, HIV has had a disproportionate effect on certain groups, including Black and Latinx people and cisgender and transgender males who have sex with cisgender males.

 However, with modern antiretroviral therapy, fewer people contract HIV.
 Those with continuous access to this treatment are able to live long, healthy lives, and the risk of transmission is significantly reduced, often to zero.